(Extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 What not to do!

-Use a headline: Shorten your headline up and rig it ‘on the bight’.
+Use a headline (bowline): Shorten your headline up and rig it on the bight.
 This means you put the spliced end on your boat and run the line around the jetty bollard and back to the boat.
 After starting your engine, let go your other lines, and go astern with your propeller turned away from the jetty.
 Your headline will hold you while your stern is pulled away from the jetty.
 When angled up far enough, go back to neutral while the headline is let go and then reverse away.
 The friction of two wraps around the jetty bollard should allow you to hold the other end in your hand.
 When you let the tension off it will run clear and you can retrieve it from the front cleat when well clear of the jetty.

 Use a forward spring: Rig your forward spring on the bight before letting go your other lines and go ahead at idle with your propeller away from the jetty.
 Your spring will stop you going forward and your boat will settle in alongside.
 (Your stern can’t move and so neither will your bow!)
 With the correct amount of rudder it will sit there quite happily while you take off your other lines.

-Holding alongside with forward spring.
+Holding alongside with a forward spring.

-Remaining ahead at idle, turn your propeller toward the jetty and the stern will pivot away.
+Leaving a berth using a forward spring: Remaining ahead at idle, turn your propeller toward the jetty and the stern will pivot away.
 At the desired angle, come to midships and reverse out letting the spring go at the same time.

 When backing out use a positive amount of power once your line is clear to stop wind and tide taking over.
 Remember the inefficiency of your propeller in astern, but also that you can steer quite efficiently.